El Hijo de Rey Misterio

-Miguel Aaron López Hernández (born November 9, 1988) is a Mexican-American luchador enmascarado, or masked professional wrestler, best known under the name El Hijo de Rey Misterio.
+Miguel Aaron López Hernández (born November 9, 1988) is a Mexican-American professional wrestler, best known under the name El Hijo de Rey Misterio.
+He is the first-born son of the Mexican professional wrestler Rey Misterio (Sr.) He is also the cousin of Rey Mysterio (Jr.).
+He currently works for various promotions in Mexico, where he wrestles under the name Rey Misterio Heredero.

 His ring name is Spanish for "The Son of the Mystery King".
-He is the first-born son of the luchador Rey Misterio (Sr.) He is also the cousin of Rey Mysterio (Jr.).
-He currently works for various promotions in Mexico, where he wrestles under the name Rey Misterio Heredero.